 The key difference is that content marketing emphasizes “Useful Information” and “Helping Customers”.

-REI’s Expert Advice on REI.com, an outdoor retail outlet
+Here are two great examples of content marketing: REI’s Expert Advice on REI.com, an outdoor retail outlet

-The site isn’t for selling outdoor gear, but showcases expert’s (their employees’) tips on various outdoor activities.
+The site isn’t for selling outdoor gear but showcases expert’s (their employees’) tips on various outdoor activities.

 Also, another great example is the cookbook/cooking tutorials from Blue Apron, a company that delivers ingredients to your doorstep so that you can make delicious, home-cooked meals.
 If you don’t want to buy their meal plan but are interested in trying their recipes, you can check out their online cookbook which provides step-by-step instructions.